 Tendon and Ligament Injuries

-- Safe – The platelets are harvested from your own blood, so there is little to no risk of an adverse rejection reaction or disease transmission.
+- Safe – We are often asked are PRP injections safe?
+Platelets are taken from a patient’s own blood, so there is very little risk of an adverse rejection reaction or disease transmission.

-- Fast Healing Time – PRP Therapy is a 60 minute in-office procedure.
-This gives you the freedom to resume daily activities with fast healing time.
-Patients will often need a break from sports and exercise for several weeks to a month.
+- Quick Healing Time – PRP Therapy takes place during a one hour in-office procedure.
+This allows patients to resume daily activities with a quick healing time.
+However, patients will often need to refrain from sports or exercise for several weeks or up to one month.

-- Avoidance of Invasive Surgery – Stem cell therapy administered in concert with PRP injections often leads to avoidance of joint surgery or lifting the burden of pain medication.
+- Avoid Invasive Surgery – Stem cell therapy combined with PRP injections often can allow patients to avoid joint surgery and lessen the need for pain medication.

 Am I a Candidate?

-Soft tissue injuries and acute conditions are very responsive to PRP.
-One-on-one consultation can best determine if you and your specific issue could benefit from the treatment.
+It’s our experience that soft tissue injuries and other acute conditions are extremely responsive to Platelet Rich Plasma injections.
+A consultation with our doctors will determine if you could benefit from PRP treatment.

-Platelet-rich plasma injections can be used to treat a wide range of musculoskeletal conditions that include:
+Platelet-rich plasma injections also can be used to treat a whole host of musculoskeletal conditions, including: